 First things first.

-One of the first things to decide is the size of the swimming pool for your home.
+One of the first things to decide is what swimming pool size you want for your home.
 How deep should the pool be?
 What about the size of the pool deck?

-Let’s take a look at all the size considerations as you plan your new pool.
+Let’s take a look at all the swimming pool size considerations as you plan your new pool.

 Let Your Lifestyle Decide Your Swimming Pool Size

 The main factor to consider when choosing your pool size is your lifestyle.
 Don’t settle on a size just because it’s the most popular.

 If you’re training your kids to be Olympic divers, you have different needs than if you have two tots who want to splash around in the shallow end.